 The education was quite costly and my parents covered most of it, but when it came to obtaining guiding permissions at various museums they couldn’t afford it anymore, and to help me get what I needed my boyfriend Vadim sacrificed his own studies and went to work.
 Thanks to him I was able to finish my studies and I got my Guide’s Certificate just a month before the University degree.

-2003 was my first season (and besides, St.Petersburg celebrated its 300th anniversary!) and I met a lot of interesting people during those months.
-I still keep in touch with most if them.
+2003 was the beginning of ULKOtours (and besides, St.Petersburg celebrated its 300th anniversary!) and I met a lot of interesting people during those summer months.
+I still keep in touch with most of them.

 2011 became the year of full flourish for UlkoTours because we have reached a new very high level running up to 20 tour groups a day.
 I had to get 3 additional managers to handle inquiries as well as managers of operations to make sure all the tours were running smoothly and were impeccably organized.

-Now, in the peak season, I’m doing office work non-stop without any days off becaue I want to personally make sure that everything is perfect, I’m a perfectionist, didn’t you know?
+Now, in the peak season, I’m doing office work non-stop without any days off because I want to personally make sure that everything is perfect, I’m a perfectionist, didn’t you know?

 Anyways, looking back at 2012, after we had lived in St. Petersburg, Florida for a second term (from November 2011 until March 2012) and knew we would be coming back to Russia for indefinite time (at least we thought so back then), we had decided to hire an au pair, a young girl from Sacramento, CA who came in to live with us in August 2012 to play with kids and to speak English with them.
 My main goal was to keep the language alive for Diana and Vladislav.
 Kids had fun, mom was at work:) Ulkotours was growing and 2012 was a bomb!